 The origins of the Collection

-The Government Art Collection dates back to 1899 when a few portraits and landscapes were bought as an economical way of sprucing up tired-looking government rooms in Whitehall, without having to pay for full-scale refurbishment.
+The Government Art Collection began in 1899 when a few portraits and landscapes were bought as an inexpensive way of sprucing up tired-looking government rooms in Whitehall, without having to pay for full-scale refurbishment.

 ‘Saving a good sum in decoration…’